mcmoyer11/whquestions-tgrep2/corpus/README.md

 `TDT_DATABASES` Set this to the directory that contains the TDT databases.

-The last line adds the TDTlite directory to your `PATH` so you can run the basic `run` command from anywhere.
+The last two lines adds the TDTlite directory to your `PATH` so you can run the basic `run` command from anywhere.

 If you just updated your `.cshrc` file, you need to source it in order to actually set the variables: